A State-Dependent Dual Risk Model: Introduction

 where $C_{i}$ are i.i.d. positive random variables distributed according to $Q(dc)$ independent of $N_{t}$, which is a Poisson process with intensity $\lambda$.
 We assume $\lambda\mathbb{E}[C_{1}]>\rho$.
-The surplus can be interpreted as the wealth of a venture capital, whose profits depend on research and development.
-The profits are uncertain and modeled as a jump process and the costs are more predictable and are modeled as a deterministic process.
+The surplus can be interpreted as the wealth of a venture capital, whose profits are driven by the investment on research and development.
+The profits are uncertain and modeled as a compound jump process (i.e. $\sum_{i=1}^{N_{t}}C_{i}$) and the costs are more predictable and are modeled as a deterministic process (i.e. $\rho t$).
 The company pays expenses continuously over time for the research and development and gets profits at random discrete times in the future.
 Many properties have been studied for the dual risk model.
 The ruin probability $\psi(u)=\mathbb{P}(\tau<\infty|U_{0}=u)$, where

 satisfies the equation, see e.g. Afonso et al. \cite{Afonso}